snigehere/companion.home-assistant/docs/troubleshooting/setup.md

 1. Check that Home Assistant Core, the [Android app](https://play.google.com/store/apps/details?id=io.homeassistant.companion.android) and [Android System WebView](https://play.google.com/store/apps/details?id=com.google.android.webview) are up to date.
 2. Clear Storage or App data in Android app.
 Do not assume it is safe to uninstall and reinstall as that triggers auto-backup which we are trying to avoid here.
+3. On the app, from the left menu, click into your profile choose Log out to logout from the app.
-3. In Home Assistant navigate to the [Integrations Dashboard](https://my.home-assistant.io/redirect/integrations/).
+4. In Home Assistant navigate to the [Integrations Dashboard](https://my.home-assistant.io/redirect/integrations/).
 Remove the mobile app entry for the device in question.
 If you see more than 1 remove them all.
-4. Restart Home Assistant.
+5. Restart Home Assistant.
-5. Log back into the Android app.
+6. Log back into the Android app.
 If you have more than 1 device, make sure to rename the device during onboarding.

 ## Device Tracker is not updating in Android app